sumanbikram/caf-azure/[User-Guide]-Upgrade-from-v0.0.8-to-v0.1.0.md

 Unfortunately this question is hard to answer, but our intent is to keep future updates to policies in smaller increments so the impact will be smaller.

-To help with this, we have automated the process used to keep the policies in sync, allowing us to quickly and easily manage future updates.
+To help with this, we have automated the process used to keep the policies in sync, allowing us to more quickly and easily manage future updates in smaller and more frequent increments.
+None should also be as dramatic as this update.

 ## Next steps